 When you’re focusing on fast-moving subjects, like trail runners, and you only have a small window of weather and light to work in — you need to be sure you’re focusing sharply first time around.

-Nikon’s face detection and eye detection work great for closer shots of athletes.
+The Z 6II's eye detection AF works fantastically for closer shots of atheletes.
 Focus tracking is also great, and auto-area AF works really well.
-It lets me choose an athlete to track, and I can keep super-sharp focus on that athlete right through the sequence.
-From distant in the frame to pretty close up.
-The quality of these AF modes means I can rely on them even in extreme, fast-moving situations.
+It lets me choose an athlete to track, and I can keep super-sharp focus on that athlete right through the sequence, from distant to pretty close up.
+The quality of the AF modes means I can rely on them even in extreme, fast-moving situations.

 Use tough kit